hacdias/fintracts/docs/status.md

 # Status

-## 29 Sept 2021
+## 4th October 2021

-I've been working with OCaml and with `ocamllex` in [../parser](../parser) (not working right now).
-However, there's some issues:
+I've been trying to use OCaml with `ocamllex` to write the parser (see [../parser](../parser) - not currently working).
+However, I did not manage to make it work successfully.
+It seems to be:

-- Overly complicated for what we need to do.
+- Overcomplicated as we need a token per each word.
+We cannot match thing in the parser with string literals.
-- Not simply to add new parts to the grammar.
+- Not simple to add new grammar parts.
-- Very limited support for regular expressions.
+- Very limited support for [regular expressions](https://ocaml.org/manual/lexyacc.html#ss:ocamllex-regexp).
-- Limitation: once `ocamllex` returns a token, it automatically returns to the main entry point instead of going to the caller entry point.
-Losing this kind of context makes it very difficult to implement our grammar.
+- Once `ocamllex` returns a token, it automatically returns to the main entry point instead of the caller entry point.
+Losing this context makes it more difficult to implement our grammar specifically.
 [Read more.](https://medium.com/@huund/recipes-for-ocamllex-bb4efa0afe53)

-I also tried using Go with [`participle`](https://github.com/alecthomas/participle).
+I tried using Go with [`participle`](https://github.com/alecthomas/participle).
 We can define the syntax as a tag of our data structure and it automatically fills the data structure.
 See the files [parser.go](../parser-go/parser.go),  [types.go](../parser-go/types.go) and  [agreements.go](../parser-go/agreements.go) to understand what I mean.
 It would probably be very simple to add new contracts if we used Go.
 Advantages:

 - It is a recursive descent parser with backtracking.
 - It works and I understand it, while the OCaml version is simply not working yet.